ChaseTramel/littlepaws-site/README.md

+# Kasey Littlepaws Website

-This is my Linktree clone that I use to promote my services in the realm of Second Life.
+This is a personal site I created with React to organize my freelance coding in Second Life.
+I used the [Prime React](https://primereact.org/) component library for easier styling.